Applying to economics Ph.D. programs

 4. Government (e.g., central bank, IMF, etc.)

-I have little insight about the trade-off of these jobs, as I have spent all my professional career as a research professor.
+I have little insight into the trade-offs of these jobs, as I have spent my entire professional career as a research professor.
 The advantage of being a research professor is that some of us get paid reasonably well (see my analysis here), and we have plenty of free time to do research, which for me is leisure.
-I am assuming teaching professors are paid less well but have plenty of free time to do whatever they like to do with their lives.
-Industry jobs pay the most; I heard of stories from former students getting $300k starting salaries, but you will have to work like a bee.
+I am assuming that teaching professors are paid less well but have plenty of free time to do whatever they like with their lives.
+Industry jobs pay the most; I’ve heard of former students getting $300k starting salaries, but you will have to work like a bee.

 The vast majority of Ph.D. students end up not being a research professor, just like most college tennis players don’t turn pro.
 This is obvious by doing simple accounting.
-Assume each cohort of Ph.D. program consists of 20 students.
+Assume each cohort of the Ph.D. program consists of 20 students.
 Assume each department hires two people per year.
 Then only 10% of graduates can get research-oriented academic jobs.
-The truth is that it is even harder, because research-oriented academic positions are competitive, and you need to compete against students from top schools as well as advanced assistant professors that are not going to get tenure from top schools, and many of them are very smart.
-Hence unless you think you are very smart, and even if indeed you are, keep the expectations low.
-But honestly, academia has its own downside such as internal politics and bureaucracy, so industry jobs are very attractive.
+The truth is that it is even harder because research-oriented academic positions are competitive, and you need to compete against students from top schools, as well as advanced assistant professors who are not going to get tenure from top schools, and many of them are very smart.
+Hence, unless you think you are very smart, and even if you are, keep the expectations low.
+But honestly, academia has its own downside, such as internal politics and bureaucracy, so industry jobs are very attractive.
 No matter where you end up, you will have a good life.

 Getting a Ph.D.

-The first year consists of core courses in mathematics for economics, microeconomics, macroeconomics, and econometrics.
-The second year consists of taking electives based on your interest.
+The first year consists of core courses, including mathematics for economics, microeconomics, macroeconomics, and econometrics.
+The second year consists of taking electives based on your interests.
 The rest is spent on working on the dissertation.
-Fumio Hayashi, who taught me macro and econometrics at University of Tokyo, told us: “Study 10 hours a day, every day.
+Fumio Hayashi, who taught me macro and econometrics at the University of Tokyo, told us: “Study 10 hours a day, every day.
 When I was at Harvard, I studied 80 hours a week.”
 I think this is typical.
-Successful Ph.D. students are driven by strong internal motivation (be it being rich, being famous, or making scientific discoveries) and have high work ethic.
+Successful Ph.D. students are driven by strong internal motivation (whether it is wealth, fame, or scientific discovery) and have a strong work ethic.
 If you don’t like hard work, a Ph.D. is not for you.

 Getting into a Ph.D. program

-If you would like to be admitted to a good Ph.D. program, think about how we run admission.
-I have served on the admission committee for many years, and in a typical year I evaluate about 200 files.
-I am very busy, so probably I will spend between 5 and 10 minutes on each file.
-Obviously I can’t read the whole package.
-So here is what I (not necessarily others) do.
+If you would like to be admitted to a good Ph.D. program, consider how admissions decisions are made.
+I have served on the admissions committee for many years.
+In a typical year, I evaluate about 200 files.
+Due to time constraints, I spend only 5–10 minutes on each file and cannot review the entire package.
+Here is the process I (not necessarily others) follow:

 2. Writing sample.
 I check whether a writing sample is attached.
-If a writing sample is not attached, I take it as a signal of lack of ambition or creativity.
+If a writing sample is not attached, I take it as a signal of a lack of ambition or creativity.
 If a writing sample is attached, I skim it.
 A research paper reveals a lot of information.
-What I mean by this is that attaching a research paper as a writing sample to your application package can atcually increase or decrease the probability of acceptance.
+What I mean is that attaching a research paper as a writing sample to your application can increase or decrease the likelihood of acceptance.
 When I see a sloppy term paper that just runs regressions, I would downgrade my evaluation.
 On the other hand, if I see something solid, I would upgrade my evaluation.

 3. Letter of recommendation.
 I feel that letters of recommendation are becoming less informative because the content is inflated.
 What I would like to see are short but concrete letters that mention, for instance,